 Matthew Wibbenmeyer, Fellow.
 Matthew Wibbenmeyer’s research seeks to understand important factors that influence administration of environmental management and to use this understanding to inform improved policy.
 With a focus on forest and land management, he is interested in how actions and interactions among government and individuals determine management outcomes.
 He has a PhD in economics from the University of California, Santa Barbara, and a Master’s in Resource Conservation from the University of Montana.

+Margaret Walls…

 References